rur/treetop/README.markdown

     mux.HandleGET("/contact", treetop.ViewHandler(form))
     mux.HandlePOST("/contact/submit", treetop.ViewHandler(submit).FragmentOnly())

-All handler instances implement the `http.Handler` interface so you are free to use whatever routing library you wish.

-Each template file path is paired with a data handler.
-This function is responsible for yielding execution data for the corresponding template.
+Each template filepath is paired with a data handler which is responsible for yielding execution data for the template.
 Hierarchy works by chaining handlers together to assemble tiers of template data into one data structure.

     // top-level handler delegates to zero or more sub handler func baseHandler(rsp treetop.Response, req *http.Request) interface{} {
         return struct{
+            Session app.Session
             Content interface{}
         }{
+            Session: Session{"example.user"},
             Content: rsp.HandlePartial("content", req),
         }
     }